Redditor Shares Interesting Facts About The Famous Serum Run Of 1925 And The Hero Dogs That Saved Lives

 Dogs are truly wonderful companions and helpers.
 They are loyal, loving, and devoted to their humans.
 Dogs have been man's best friend for centuries and have offered us a lifetime of unconditional love, companionship, and protection.

-Dogs can be our faithful confidants, our loyal confidants, and our unwavering protectors.
+Dogs can be our faithful confidants, our loyal companions, and our unwavering protectors.
 Not to mention, dogs are also incredibly helpful and useful.
-They can help us in a variety of ways, including serving as guide dogs for the visually impaired, therapy dogs, and assisting police in searching for missing persons.
+They can assist us in a variety of ways, including serving as guide dogs for the visually impaired, therapy dogs, and helping police in searching for missing persons.

 They save lives in so many ways.